 Heavily engaged in the Civil War, drug interdiction was no longer the top priority of the Peruvian Government.
 Building and equipping and manning the base became a U.S. Drug Enforcement Agency (DEA) responsibility.
 The Peru operation was part of the Department of State (DOS) overall Snow Cap operation.
 The DOS contracted with National Air Transport Incorporated (NATI) to build and provide security for the base.
 NATI was an elusive private corporation based out of Miami that provided services for the State Department’s Bureau of International Narcotics Matters (INM).
 Opening the airfield at Santa Lucia, more than any other factor would allow helicopters to be used more effectively for operational missions.

 Building began in 1998.
 Because the base was in a highly dense, tropical area with no safe, accessible roads, fixed-wing aircraft were supplied by INM to transport personnel, equipment, and supplies to the base from Lima several times each week..
 NATI was using C-123 aircraft.
-They were marginal for the operation and one C123 had been blown up on the ground in Columbia.
+They were marginal for the operation and one C123 had been blown up on the ground in Colombia.
 This placed the personnel at Santa Lucia in a perilous situation.

 U.S. Coast Guard Flight Support: